jimroxodezi/jimroxodezi.github.io/_posts/2022-12-27-programs,-processes-and-threads.md

 ## In the beginnig:

 I was not born then--but computer history has it that--computers were programmed without the program stored.
 That is, to run a different program meant reprogramming the computer for just that specific task.
-This even had to do with modify hardware like the circuitry or adjusting some physical controls.
+This even had to do with modifying hardware like the circuitry or adjusting some physical controls.

 ## Stored Program Computer